 How is Macular Degeneration treated?

 Unfortunately there is no cure for AMD.
 However, the treatment for macular degeneration continues to evolve and we are able to help many more people with AMD than ever.

-Wet AMD: Today the main treatment is medication.
+Today the main treatment is medication.
 There are currently a number of medications available but they all work in the same way.
 The medications act to block VEGF, a specific chemical in the eye that causes the abnormal blood vessels to grow.
-The medications are called VEGF blockers and have the brand names of Avastin, Lucentis, and Eylea.
+The medications are called VEGF blockers and different brands and formulations are available.
 All of these medications are given by an injection into the eye .Your retina specialist can talk with you about what medication may be best for you particular case of wet AMD.
 Other treatments that are occasionally helpful in AMD and photodynamic therapy (PDT).
 Laser surgery can destroy the abnormal blood vessels.
 PDT involves injecting a light-activated drug into the arm.
 The drug then travels through the body.
 A cold laser is used to activate the drug traveling through the abnormal blood vessels in the eye, which helps to seal them.

 What about vitamins for AMD?